AherRahul/portfolio-v1/content/projects/nuxt-beginner.md

 Nuxt.js is an intuitive vue-based meta framework for building web applications &mdash; and it will make a developer’s life easier.
 The framework offers various rendering modes, including Server Side Rendering, Static Site Generation, ISG/ISR and hybrid modes, as well as more performance goodies out of the box like automatic code splitting and lazy-loading.
 With Nuxt you will make sure your front-end is production-ready quickly and comes with great performance by default.

-In this workshop, we will develop a real-life-like app with Nuxt.js together, from creating the project to the final deployment.
+In this project, we will develop a real-life-like app with Nuxt.js together, from creating the project to the final deployment.
 During this process we will take a look at many features Nuxt.js offers and also show common pitfalls and how to avoid them.

 :toc